ecophysiology/ecophysiology.github.io/research/skin-breathing.md

       <div class="panel-text">
         <h2>Why it matters</h2>
         <p>
+          Rates of water loss and gas exchange serve an imporant link between organism fitness and environmental change.
-          Skin transport sets the boundary between survival and stress.
-By linking measurable structure to measurable function, we can improve forecasts of dehydration risk and physiological performance across microclimates — and better understand how amphibians respond to environmental change.
+          By understanding variation in these rates across species, we can improve forecasts of dehydration risk and physiological performance across microclimates — and better understand how amphibians respond to environmental change.
         </p>

         <div class="callout">
           <div class="callout-title">Big picture</div>
           <p>
-            Mechanism → traits → performance → exposure risk.
-This is the bridge from histology to ecology.
+            Traits → performance → energy and water balance.
+This is the bridge from physiology to ecology.
           </p>
         </div>
       </div>